Ikmalrl/Computer-Security/README.md

 ---

-## 🔐 Running Hybrid Cryptography Demo (Secure Chat)
+## 🔐 Running Hybrid Cryptography Demo

 **File:** `Hybrid_cryptography.ipynb`
 **Concept:** Combines RSA (asymmetric) for key exchange with CyberStone (symmetric) for fast message encryption.
 Demonstrates hybrid cryptography for a secure chat application.

 ### ▶️ Steps in Colab:

-1. Upload or open `Hybrid_Demo_Secure_Chat.ipynb` in Colab.
+1. Open or upload `Hybrid_Demo_Secure_Chat.ipynb` in Google Colab.
-2. Run the notebook step-by-step.
+2. Run the notebook step-by-step from top to bottom.
-3. Enter a message when prompted — it will be encrypted by “Alice” and decrypted by “Bob”.
+3. When prompted, type a message.
+"Alice" will encrypt it and "Bob" will decrypt it.

 ### 💻 Example Output: